spiffe/spiffe/community/sig-community/README.md

   * Coordinate the publishing of SPIFFE/SPIRE case studies and related content
   * Strategize industry conference presence
   * Track and report on key community health metrics
+  * Support inclusivity and diversity of the SPIFFE/SPIRE community

 ### Non-Goals:
 * Code of Conduct oversight (Please contact the [SPIFFE TSC](https://github.com/spiffe/spiffe#spiffe-tsc) for this purpose)